Get involved with student life

 Student magazine and radio station

 Verve Radio and Verve Magazine make up London Met’s very own vibrant media hub.
 Getting involved with Verve gives you the unique opportunity to gain excellent voluntary experience whilst enjoying being part of a passionate, dedicated, student-led team.
 You could volunteer as a journalist, graphic designer, presenter, researcher or technical assistant.

 Tune in online to hear Verve Radio's diverse range of shows.
-Verve Radio is also playing in various cafes and social spaces around the University.
-Make sure you pick up a copy of Verve Magazine for your regular dose of London Met news and reviews.
+Verve Radio plays in various cafes and social spaces around the University, and you can grab a copy of Verve Magazine around campus for your regular dose of London Met news and reviews.

 University is one of the best places to rally together and fight for a cause you believe in, whether it’s an issue concerning welfare, health or tuition fees.
 If there’s something you feel strongly about, the Students’ Union can act as a pressure group to campaign for awareness and change both on a local and national level.

 Student Academic Representatives (StARs) help to make a difference to the lives of London Met students by raising issues around specific course-related areas such as tutor feedback or library resources.
 Each course is represented by its own StAR and each StAR is elected by their fellow students.
 Gathering the views of their classmates and presenting them to the course team at the University, student reps have the opportunity to work closely with staff, University management, the Students’ Union and and the National Union of Students (NUS).

 "I decided to work on Verve as I thought it would be great experience as a budding journalist.
 It is also fun and a great way to meet people."

 Victoria, previous editor of Verve Magazine

 "In the first year my good friend and fellow student James Johnston and I organised a life-drawing class for students to participate in every week.
 It was a good opportunity gain experience in running a class (as we both had aspirations of teaching at the time) and also to improve upon technique and better our skills."